 Wondering how fault is determined in a car accident that occurs in the snow?
 Determining fault for a car accident that happens in snow, depends on various factors such as the speed of the vehicles, the distance between them, and the road conditions, and requires an investigation of the specific circumstances surrounding the accident.
 If you have been injured in an ice and snow car accident in Philadelphia, Pennsylvania, or the New Jersey area by someone who slid into you, was following too close, or driving too fast for the current weather conditions, contact us right away for a free consultation.

 The fact that you were injured in a car accident in snow, isn’t the fault of the snow, or any other weather condition such as rain, sleet, ice, or fog.
 It’s probably the fault of the driver who hit you.
 Our job is to hold the careless and negligent driver who hit and hurt you accountable for his or her act or failure to act in snowy and icy conditions.

 Ice and Snow Car Accidents

 Pennsylvania gets more than its share of snow and ice.
 Of course, snow and ice make driving treacherous, and due to less friction and decreased visibility and maneuverability, those weather conditions contribute to an increased number of accidents.
-According to the U.S. Federal Highway Administration, 24 percent of all weather-related motor vehicle accidents occur on roads with an accumulation of snow, slush or ice.
+According to the U.S. Federal Highway Administration, 24 percent of all weather-related motor vehicle collisions occur on roads with an accumulation of snow, slush, or ice.
 Those conditions contribute to about 1,300 traffic fatalities and more than 160,000 injuries annually.
 About another 900 fatalities and 76,000 injuries occur every year during snowing or sleeting weather events.

 - Poor visibility from heavy winter snow, sleet, rain, and fog